Urinary incontinence is when the normal way of peeing and storing pee is disturbed.

 - damage during childbirth, particularly if the child was born vaginally

-- increased pressure on your tummy, for example, because you are pregnant or obese
+- increased pressure on your tummy, for example, because of pregnancy or obesity

 - damage to the bladder or nearby area during surgery